 Generally, Saki means the roots of arum spinach and punhi means the full moon day.
-On the same date, people eat the boiled arum roots along with sweet potato and fried grains.
+On the same date, people eat boiled arum roots along with sweet potato and fried grains.
 Possibly, that’s why the day is called Saki Mana Punhi which means a full moon day when the arum roots are boiled and then eaten.

 The word Saki Mana Punhi is a word derived from the Newa culture.
 However, local people also prefer to call it Sakima punhi, and Sakimila punhi.

 Every year, Saki Mana Punhi is celebrated on the full moon day of Kartik (Oct/Nov) month according to the Nepalese calendar.
-Cause of that, it is also called the day of Kartik Purnima and Kachalathwa punhi too, upon a sense of celebrating it in the very first month of Nepal Sambat.
+Cause of that, it is also called the day of Kartik Purnima and Kachalathwa punhi, upon a sense of celebrating it in the very first month of Nepal Sambat.

 Moreover, the day again also holds the procession of Shri Mahalaxmi in the Balambhu area.

-Also, somewhere in the local darns, it is mentioned that the day further represents the Deepawali of the gods and goddess.
+Also, somewhere in the local darns, it is mentioned that the day further represents the Deepawali of the gods and goddesses.
 Well, this might be just an anecdote but the day doesn’t end here.